 This section is divided into two major sections for troubleshooting.
 The first section mainly covers the standard S-parameter measurement troubleshooting (pages 4-30 thru page 4-51).
 However, some parts are applicable for the frequency offset section.
-The second section is for troubleshooting the frequency offset section, option 080 (refer to pages 4-53 thru pages 4-57).
-The "Checking the Frequency Offset Group (Option 080)" on page 4-53 section will also reference portions of the S-parameter troubleshooting section in its troubleshooting process as well as the troubleshooting of the E836xB, option 081 (external reference switch option).
+The second section is for troubleshooting the frequency offset section, option 080 (refer to pages 4-53 thru pages 4-56).
+The "Checking the Frequency Offset Group (Options 080 and 081)" on page 4-53 section will also reference portions of the S-parameter troubleshooting section in its troubleshooting process.